gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

     ##    able to talk with the master.
     ## 1. If a quorum is set to a value greater than the majority of Sentinels, we are
     ##    making Sentinel able to failover only when there are a very large number (larger
-    ##    than majority) of well connected Sentinels which agree about the master being down.s
+    ##    than majority) of well connected Sentinels which agree about the master being down.
     sentinel['quorum'] = 2

     ## Consider unresponsive server down after x amount of ms.